smallblue2/Hako/docs/functional-spec/FS.md

 #### 2.1.1.5 File Storage

-The system will be using the standardised web browser file system API to store files on the clients machine, and users will be able to interact with this file storage via our operating system's 'file system' acting as a proxy.
+The system will be using the standardised web browser file system API to store files on the client's machine.
+Users will be able to interact with this file storage via our operating system's 'file system' acting as a proxy.
 It will perform as a typical and familiar file-system.

 #### 2.1.1.6 Processes